hilmanfitriana19/telegram-messaging/README.md

 You can send messages to any chat listed in the dashboard or manually specify a chat ID or channel username in the message form to send to groups or channels.
+An optional **Thread ID** field lets you post in specific forum topics within supergroups.

 ## License